 The Institute for Women’s Studies library consists of donated books by various individuals.
-The library is cataloged using the The Library of Congress cataloging system.
-You may access The Library of Congress at http://catalog.loc.gov/ to locate a book in our library.
-There are baskets on the selves that contain check-out slips that have to be filled out and given to the student employee at the front desk when individuals want to check out books.
+The IWS library is NOT part of the University Libraries system.
+The IWS library is cataloged using the The Library of Congress cataloging system.
+You may access our library's online catalog here: https://ugawmst.libib.com/.
+To learn more about our IWS library and how to use it, visit: http://iws.uga.edu/womens-studies-library.
+There are baskets on the selves that contain check-out slips that have to be filled out and given to the Administrative Associate at the front desk when individuals want to check out books.

 Departmental Parking Pass

-For faculty and staff, we have a DP hangtag that can be used to run brief errands across campus.
+For staff and faculty, we have a Departmental Parking Pass (referred to as a DP pass) hangtag that can be used to run brief errands across campus.
 This tag allows you to park in most lots (it is your responsibility to note exceptions) when used in conjunction with another official UGA parking pass.
-Please note that if you do not have any pass at all and you use the DP pass, you will still be ticketed.
+(Please note that if you do not have another official UGA parking pass at all and you use the DP pass, you will still be ticketed.)
 This pass is used primarily by the IWS staff, and it therefore must be readily available when it is needed.
-It is not appropriate to request it to use to park near Gilbert Hall while you are teaching.
-(For information about visitor parking, see also: Classroom visits.)
+It is not appropriate to request it to use to park near Gilbert Hall while you are teaching or visiting the office.
+When possible, use the paper parking passes that allow you to park for free in the pay-by-the-hour decks, such as North Deck or Tate Center Deck, to ensure the availability of the DP Pass for others.
+Ask Chandra for paper parking passes.
+(For information about campus parking, visit: https://tps.uga.edu/visitors)

 Nearly 95% of UGA employees already utilize direct deposit.
 The Payroll Department will contact the payroll representative in each UGA department/unit to fully communicate the procedures for assisting employees who are currently receiving paper checks in making the transition to direct deposit.
 Some exemptions apply; the full policy descriptions can be found at: direct deposit http://www.policies.uga.edu/FA/nodes/view/947/Direct-deposit-of-payroll-checks